The Divine Feminine

 The Divine Feminine is the fourth studio album by American rapper Mac Miller.
 It was released on September 16, 2016, by REMember Music and Warner Bros.
 Records.
-The album features guest appearances from Kendrick Lamar, Anderson .Paak, Ty Dolla Sign, and Ariana Grande, among others.
+The album features guest appearances from Kendrick Lamar, Anderson .Paak, CeeLo Green, Ty Dolla Sign, and Ariana Grande, among others.

 The Divine Feminine was supported by three singles: "Dang!", "We", and "My Favorite Part".
 The album received generally positive reviews from critics and charted at number two on the US Billboard 200.

 Background and meaning

 Miller began working on The Divine Feminine immediately after completing his previous studio album GO:OD AM (2015), wanting to explore the emotion of love.
 He initially intended The Divine Feminine to be an EP, but changed it to a full-length album to allow himself to be more vulnerable.
 According to Miller, the album was not just about romantic love, but also about learning from women throughout his life and what those experiences meant to him.
 In May 2018, singer Ariana Grande, Miller's girlfriend at the time of the album's release, denied a claim that the entire album was about her, but said the track "Cinderella" was.